 The severity of clinical signs associated with cantharidin toxicosis varies according to dose.
 Signs may range from mild depression or discomfort to severe pain, shock, and death.
 Typical signs are related to GI and urinary tract irritation, endotoxemia and shock, hypocalcemia, and myocardial dysfunction.
 The onset and duration of signs can vary from hours to days.
 The signs seen most frequently include varying degrees of abdominal pain, depression, anorexia, and frequent attempts to drink small amounts of water or submerge the muzzle in water.
 Some horses show only signs of depression or make frequent attempts to urinate.
 Urine may be blood-tinged or contain blood clots but frequently appears normal.
 A striking feature is that affected horses invariably have dark, congested mucous membranes, even if other systemic signs of toxicosis are minimal.
 Sweating, delayed capillary refill time, increased heart and respiratory rates, and increased rectal temperature are other common signs.
 Less frequent signs include oral erosions; salivation; synchronous diaphragmatic flutter; a stiff, short-strided gait; and diarrhea that may contain blood.
 Horses that ingest a massive amount of toxin may show signs of severe shock and die within hours.

-There is no specific antidote for cantharidin, but prompt, vigorous symptomatic therapy is necessary for successful treatment.
+There is no specific antidote for cantharidin poisoning, but prompt, vigorous symptomatic therapy is necessary for a good outcome.
 Oral administration of mineral oil aids in evacuation of the GI tract, and repeated dosing may be indicated.
-Activated charcoal PO may be helpful if given early.
+Activated charcoal, PO, may be helpful if given early.
 Other oral adsorbents containing ditrioctahedral smectite might be helpful as well, but their efficacy has not been evaluated.
 Calcium and magnesium supplementation for prolonged periods is almost always indicated.
 Other symptomatic therapy includes administration of fluids, analgesics, and diuretics and maintenance of normal blood pH and serum electrolyte concentrations.
 The prognosis for affected horses improves daily if no complications occur.

 Prevention is by feeding beetle-free hay.
 The hay field must be scouted before it is cut and during baling, because the insects can be crushed in the cutting and crimping process as well as during baling.
 Areas of the field that contain swarms of beetles must be avoided for a few days because most of the insects will leave.
 Once the beetles have left, these areas can be harvested.